-In November 2018, the Company entered into a property option agreement with Silver Range Resources Ltd. ("Silver Range") whereby the Company has an option to earn a 100% undivided interests in the Hard Cash and Nigel properties by paying CAD\$150,000 in cash and issuing 1.5 million common shares to Silver Range over a four year period.
+In November 2018, the Company entered into a property option agreement with Silver Range Resources Ltd. ("Silver Range") whereby the Company had an option to earn a 100% undivided interests in the Hard Cash and Nigel properties by paying CAD\$150,000 in cash and issuing 1.5 million common shares to Silver Range over a four year period.
 Silver Range retains a 2% NSR of which a 1% NSR can be acquired for CAD\$1 million.
 Silver Range shall also be entitled to receive \$1 per Au oz of measured and indicated resource estimate and \$1 per Au oz of proven or probable reserve estimate, payable in either cash or common shares of the Company at the Company's election.

-Hard Cash is located 310 km NE of Stony Rapids, Saskatchewan, on the shores of Ennadai Lake.
-Access is provided by float plane or helicopter, and there is an all-weather gravel strip at Ennadai Lake Lodge, 35 km east of the property.
+Hard Cash is located 400 km west of Arviat, Nunavut on the shores of Ennadai Lake.
+There is an all-weather gravel strip at Ennadai Lake Lodge, 25 km south-southwest of the property and local access is by float plane or helicopter.
 Nigel is located 15 km west of Hard Cash.
 Hard Cash is underlain by the Ennadai Greenstone Belt of the Churchill Province.
 Gold mineralization at Hard Cash and Nigel occurs in high grade quartz veins and lower grade shear zones hosted by basal mafic volcanics overlain by felsic volcanics metamorphosed to upper greenschist/lower amphibolite facies and intruded by granite.

 The Company's consulting geologist visited the property in September 2018 and collected samples in quartz vein float and outcrop at and near the Swamp showing.
 In January 2019, the Company completed a 970 line-km airborne magnetic and radiometric survey over the 2,090 hectare Hard Cash property.
-The new geophysical survey results define the magnetic and radiometric responses of the known gold mineralization.
 In June 2019, geophysical modelling and interpretation were completed, followed by geological and structural interpretation.
-The results have clarified the broad geological and structural controls on gold mineralization and will help to identify and prioritize drill targets.
 In July 2019, the Company completed a district-scale soil survey (approximately 500 samples), geologic mapping and rock-chip sampling (approximately 100 samples).
-Analytical results are expected in the fourth quarter of 2019, and along with the geologic and geophysical data, will be used to identify drill targets.
+The results of the 2019 work programs clarified the broad geological and structural controls on gold mineralization and identified and prioritized drill targets.